Lifailon/lazyjournal/README.md

 - [Lnav](https://github.com/tstack/lnav) - The Logfile Navigator is a log file viewer for the terminal.
 - [TooLong](https://github.com/Textualize/toolong) - A terminal application to view, tail, merge, and search log files.
 - [Dozzle](https://github.com/amir20/dozzle) - A small lightweight application with a web based interface to monitor Docker logs.

-If you like using TUI tools, try [multranslate](https://github.com/Lifailon/multranslate) for translating text in multiple translators simultaneously and LLM, with support for translation history and automatic language detection.

 ## License